Danny999999999/notes-on-programming-language-design/slides/module_01_course_intros/module_01_course_intros.md

 Compile and run with `ghc main.hs` and then `main.exe` on windows or `./main` on *nix.

 We'll talk more next time about the strange functional paradigm.
 It's not a coincidence that we write `main =` instead of `main() {...}` or `main: ...`

 ---

+# Before next time (2):

+Also make sure to familiarize yourself with the Haskell REPL.

+REPL stands for "read evaluate print loop".
+It's when you interactively write code one line at a time and it evaluates the line you typed in.
+Python has this too.

+For us, the REPL will be called "GHCI".
+The I stands for "interactive".
+You can write :t <expression> to print the type of the given expression, which is very useful.

+---